KepAlex-404/plz-refactor/README.md

 Fork this repository, and make the changes you want to make.
 When you are done, open a merge/pull request from your fork to this repository.
 Please make your repository private and grant us permission to read your repository (`reporter` role in GitLab, `read` role in GitHub).

+Please spend ideally about 20 minutes making your improvements; we don't want or need a perfect solution, we'd love to see a rough draft of the most important changes after 20 minutes of your time.
+The improvements should not be limited to refactoring, fix anything that you don't like.

 There is no need to add any new files, it's fine to keep the tests in the same module as the code (for now!).

-Please spend ideally about 20 minutes making your improvements; we don't want or need a perfect solution, we'd love to see a rough draft of the most important changes after 20 minutes of your time.

 There is a small questionnaire in the `default` merge request template, please take a moment to fill that in.